 Overview

-StoNormForm.zip, to construct a normal form system for a
+construct a normal form system for a specified system of

-equations.
-Thus the procedure may be used to construct and
+the web service or the code may be used to construct and

 prove stochastic invariant manifolds, and their foliation,